Conductorless orchestra: 1980s

 The Amsterdam Sinfonietta was founded in 1988.
-It performs under leadership of its current artistic director Candida Thompson.

 1990s

-The New Century Chamber Orchestra is based out of the San Francisco Bay Area.
+The New Century Chamber Orchestra is based in the San Francisco Bay Area.
 Founded in 1992, the first music director and concertmaster was Stuart Canin.
 The orchestra has also been directed and led by concertmaster Krista Bennion Feeney.
 The current music director and concertmaster is Nadja Salerno-Sonnenberg.
 The New Century Chamber Orchestra's repertoire spans both traditional and contemporary repertoire.
 The ensemble regularly commissions new works and features cross-genre programs transcending jazz, rock, and classical styles.
 The New Century Chamber Orchestra is a string orchestra of 20 members (10 violins, 5 violas, 4 celli, 1 bass).

 Sometimes an orchestra that normally performs with a conductor will perform without one.
 The New York Philharmonic traditionally performs the overture to Candide without a conductor since the death of their Laureate Conductor, Leonard Bernstein, in 1990.

 Early 21st century

-The early 21st century saw a rise in the formation of young conductorless chamber orchestras and chamber music collaboratives.
+The early 21st century saw a rise in the formation of conductorless chamber orchestras and chamber music collaboratives.

-A Far Cry, formed in early 2007, is a Boston based chamber orchestra made up of 18 string players.
+A Far Cry, formed in early 2007, is a Boston-based chamber orchestra made up of 18 string players.
 A Far Cry describes itself as self-conducted and operates with rotating leadership and no conductor.
 All artistic decisions are made by vote, and the orchestra members handle all the artistic management and promotion of the ensemble.
 A Far Cry has close ties to the New England Conservatory (NEC) as well as the Isabella Stewart Gardner Museum, where it is ensemble-in-residence.

 The orchestra Spira Mirabilis, formed in 2007, is a European classical orchestra functioning without a conductor.

+Polish symphonic orchestra Sinfonia Varsovia hasn't had a permanent conductor since Krzysztof Penderecki and Marc Minkowski (since 2012).
+Similarly, Polish Chamber Orchestra hasn't had its permanent conductor since Nigel Kennedy (since 2008).
+Both perform regularly without a conductor.

 Leadership and management

 One aspect of conductorless chamber orchestras that sets them apart from other instrumental ensembles is the democratic leadership model.
 A conductor generally makes the artistic decisions for an ensemble, and in the absence of a conductor, artistic direction and leadership must be delegated elsewhere.
-Many currently operating ensembles such as A Far Cry, East Coast Chamber Orchestra, Ars Nova Chamber Orchestra, and Orpheus incorporate the democratic model into their mission statement and build their organizational structure and rehearsal techniques on this model.
-Orpheus is the subject of a book on democratic leadership in the workplace by Harvey Seifter and Peter Economy entitled, Leadership Ensemble: Lessons in Collaborative Management from the World-Famous Conductorless Orchestra.
+Many currently operating ensembles, such as A Far Cry, East Coast Chamber Orchestra, Ars Nova Chamber Orchestra, and Orpheus, incorporate the democratic model into their mission statement and build their organizational structure and rehearsal techniques on this model.
+Orpheus is the subject of a book on democratic leadership in the workplace by Harvey Seifter and Peter Economy entitled Leadership Ensemble: Lessons in Collaborative Management from the World-Famous Conductorless Orchestra.

 Another leadership model that several conductorless groups utilize is that of a dual artistic director/concertmaster role.
 The Australian Chamber Orchestra and New Century Chamber Orchestra embrace this model and the artistic direction and leadership are generally organized by the lead violin.

-Note that some orchestras, such as Pro Arte Chamber Orchestra of Boston and the London Philharmonic Orchestra have conductors but are cooperatively run by the musicians.
+Note that some orchestras, such as Pro Arte Chamber Orchestra of Boston and the London Philharmonic Orchestra, have conductors but are cooperatively run by the musicians.